Thaksin could be out 'in February'

 "In case of an early release, an electronic monitoring (EM) ankle bracelet is unnecessary.
 He may be confined to his house and would not be allowed to travel overseas.
 The six-month period [before he is eligible for early release] includes his stay in hospital," he said.

-Mr Somchai said Thaksin's stay is being supervised by the Department of Corrections with police assistance.

-However, the senator said the committee was not given any details about Thaksin's recent surgery there as its representative was not involved in his care and treatment and health information is protected by the law.

-Mr Somchai said the committee urged the RTP and Police General Hospital to at least inform the public how long Thaksin is expected to stay there before he can be sent back to the Corrections Hospital.
+Mr Somchai said his Senate committee urged the Royal Thai Police and Police General Hospital to at least inform the public how long Thaksin is expected to stay there before he can be sent back to the Corrections Hospital.